-3.4.Source and Instruments of Data Collection
+3.4.
+Source and Instruments of Data Collection

-The research mainly utilized primary data collected from customers using a selfadministered questionnaire.
+The study mainly utilized primary data collected from customers using a self- administered questionnaire prepared both in Amharic and English.
 However, secondary data regarding the process of motor insurance claim management at EIC was also collected from the policy manual.
-A fivepointLikert scale questionnaire was designed by the researcher that was aligned with the motor insurance claim management process at EIC and activities in each of those claim management processes.
+A five- point Likertscale questionnaire was designed by the research her that was aligned with the motor insurance claim management process at EIC and activities in each of those claim management processes.
 The questionnaire developed contained two sections.
-The first sectioned contained four questions related to the customers' demography.
-The second section however contained thirty questions grouped under the six stages in the claim management process except the three questions that measured the customers' overall satisfaction.
+The first sectioned contained five questions related to the customers demography.
+The second section however contained thirty questions grouped under the six stages in the claim management process except the three questions that measured the customers overall satisfaction.

-3.5.Methods of Data Analysis
+3.5.
+Methods of Data Analysis

 The data collected from the customers using the survey questionnaire was basically a quantitative data.
-Descriptive statistics, particularly tabular method of data presentation, was used to characterize the participant's demography.
-Further, descriptive statistics, particularly mean and standard deviation were used to present customers' opinion on the claim management process and their overall satisfaction.
+Descriptive statistics, particularly tabular method of data presentation, was used to characterize the participants' demography.
+Further, descriptive statistics, particularly mean and standard deviation were used to present customers opinion on the claim management process and their overall satisfaction.

 Inferential statistics such as correlation and regression were also used to deduce relationship between the dependent and independent variables as well as develop a model for prediction customer's satisfaction on claim management process based on the different elements of the process.

-Pearson correlation coefficient was calculated to measure of the direction and degree of relationship between variables.
+Pearson correlation coefficient was calculated to measure direction and degree of relationship between variables.
 Pearson correlation coefficient could range from -1 to +1, where a result closer to +1 indicates a strong positive relationship while a closer to -1 value could indicate a strong negative relationship.

-On the other hand, multiple regression was used to determine the overall fit (variance explained) of the model and the relative contribution of each of the predictors to the total variance explained.
-The dependent variable was customers' satisfaction while the independent variables included claim-reporting, response to a claim, damaged vehicle towing, damage assessment, repair handling as well as complaints and dispute settlement.
+On the other hand, multiple regressions were used to determine the overall fit (variance explained) of the model and the relative contribution of each of the predictors to the total variance explained.
+The dependent variable was customer's satisfaction while the independent variables included claim-reporting, response to a claim, damaged vehicle towing, damage assessment, repair handling as well as complaints and dispute settlement.
 Accordingly, the model specification is therefore as follows:

-$Y = \beta 0 + \beta 1x1 + \beta 2X2 + \beta 3X3 + \beta 4x4 + \beta 5X5 + \beta 6X6$
+$$Y = \beta_0 + \beta_1 x_1 + \beta_2 X_2 + \beta_3 X_3 + \beta_4 X_4 + \beta_5 X_5 + \beta_6 X_6$$ β_0 =Constant term

-Where: Y = Customer Satisfaction $\beta o = Constant term$
+Where: Y=Customer Satisfaction